-data Dimension = Dim Int [String] Invariant: (Dim n xs) = > length xs == 1 1 data FiniteSet a = FA [Dimension] The n dimensions.
-(Data.Map.Map Int a) Mapping of Row-major in dex to va lue.
+data Dimension = Invariant: (Dim n b xs) => length xs == n.

+Dim Int Base [Literal]

+data FiniteSet a =

+FA [Dimension] The n dimensions.

+(Data.Map.Map Int a) Mapping of Row-major index to value.

 A FiniteSet stores a metaphorical k-dimensional array as a 1-dimensional partial sparse array.
-It combines the k indices to 1 single index, and uses this as the key in a Data.Map.
+It combines the k indices to a single index (using row-major order), and uses this as the key in a Data.Map.
 The array is partial and sparse, because only the known indexes are stored.
 By specializing the type parameter a to a boolean type we obtain an efficient representation of Sets of n-ary tuples.
 Of course there is nothing to stop us from creating FiniteSets where that parameter is not a boolean type, or to define types other than Haskell's Bool to use as a Boolean type (See Section 1.2).